-5. Objectives
+2. Objectives

-- 1. To audit the conformity of environmental and social categorisation of projects with respect to the categorisation prescribed in the ESMF. - 2.
-To audit the compliance of the environmental, climate and social aspects of approved projects, which are under implementation; and, - 3.
-Review and comment on how the recommendations of the previous audit have followed so far.
+- To audit the conformity of environmental and social categorisation of projects with respect to the categorisation prescribed in the ESMF. - To audit the compliance of the environmental, climate and social aspects of approved projects, which are under implementation; and, - Review and comment on how the recommendations of the previous audit have followed so far.

-4. Scope of Work
+3. Scope of Work

-5. To carryout environmental and social audit with respect to the subprojects taken up under this project
+To carryout environmental and social audit with respect to the subprojects taken up under this project a) Audit the Environmental and Social Categorisation of Projects:

-6. Outline of the tasks to be carried out:
+4. Outline of the tasks to be carried out: